skylect-dev/SCDPlayer/README.md

 A Windows audio player for SCD music files from games like Kingdom Hearts and Final Fantasy XIV.
 Also supports WAV, MP3, OGG, and FLAC files.

+## Acknowledgements
+Thank you to the awesome people at the KHRando Discord for some great suggestions and encouragement on this project!

 ## Installation

 **Download the executable (recommended):**